Skip to content

 The following example demonstrates sending and verifying a message using the Wormhole Core protocol on Solana.

-First, initialize a Wormhole instance for the TestNet environment, specifically for the Solana chain.
+First, initialize a Wormhole instance for the Testnet environment, specifically for the Solana chain.
 Then, obtain a signer and its associated address, which will be used to sign transactions.

 Next, get a reference to the core messaging bridge, which is the main interface for interacting with Wormhole's cross-chain messaging capabilities.
 The code then prepares a message for publication.
 This message includes: